bakpakin/binser/README.md

 ```lua
 local str = binser.serialize(...)
 ```
-Serialize (almost) any lua data into a lua string.
+Serialize (almost) any Lua data into a Lua string.
 Numbers, strings, tables, booleans, and nil are all fully supported by default.
 Custom userdata and custom types, both identified by metatables, can also be supported by specifying a custom serialization function.
 Unserializable data should throw an error.